Image to Image / HTTP API Documentation

 Response Headers

-The HTTP response contains the following headers.
+The HTTP response includes the following headers with additional information about the conversion:

 Name Description